enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 **NOTE:** You should **not** use both ``StarMakerTypeIaSNe`` and ``StarFeedbackTrackMetalSources`` at the same time, as both will inject metals from Type Ia supernovae into the simulation using different theoretical frameworks.

+The following problem types are currently set up to track metals from specific feedback sources when using tabulated feedback:

+* Cosmology Simulation
+* Galaxy Simulation
+* Nested Cosmology
+* Test Star Particle

 Enabling source tracking will add four metallicity color fields to your outputs: